Valley of Tears: Fourth day

 Kahalani managed to convince the other tanks to follow him.
 The tank next to him hit a Syrian tank that came over the ramp.
-The tanks' hatches were open, and eventually they could see the valley.
+The tanks' hatches were open, and eventually, they could see the valley.
 Syrian tanks were moving forward, 50–910 m away.
 The Israeli tanks opened fire.
 Kahalani ordered them to shoot only at moving tanks.
 Geva's force reached the ramp and joined the battle.
 The Syrians fired a heavy artillery barrage.
 When it subsided, Kahalani could see no Syrian tanks moving ahead.
 Zamir had two tanks left and requested permission to withdraw, but Ben-Gal turned him down.
 He began to withdraw just as a force from the south, under the command of Ben Hanan, was arriving.
 Askarov took a position near Ben Hanan and the rest of the unit formed a battle line.
 Ben Hanan's face was wounded and he passed command to Askarov to get treatment.
 The force then destroyed about thirty Syrian tanks.

 The Israeli 7th Brigade was left with seven tanks, and Ben-Gal told Eitan he could no longer hold on.
 Suddenly A3, surrounded by Syrian forces, reported that the Syrian supply trains were turning around and withdrawing.
 Dennie Agmon, Eitan's intelligence officer, told him that the Syrian General Staff had decided to retreat.
 The Syrian forces, having lost over 500 tanks and APCs, began to withdraw.

 Aftermath

-The Israeli 7th Brigade, including reinforcements, totaled some twenty tanks.
+The Israeli 7th Brigade, including reinforcements, totalled some twenty tanks.
 It began to pursue the Syrians but stopped at the anti-tank ditch.
 About 260 tanks were lying in the valley.
 The Syrians lost over 500 tanks and APCs and the Israelis lost 60 to 80 armored vehicles.
 One brigade from the 7th Division was taken out of action for three days and then reorganized as a battalion.
 Eitan told the 7th Brigade over the radio: "You have saved the people of Israel".
-Ben Gal told Kahalani: "You are the true savior of the people of Israel".
+Ben-Gal told Kahalani: "You are the true saviour of the people of Israel".
 In the afternoon, the brigade's tanks pulled back a few at a time for ammunition and fuel.
-Ben Gal told Kahalani that the brigade has been ordered to counterattack into Syria.
+Ben-Gal told Kahalani that the brigade had been ordered to counterattack in Syria.
 Eitan asked him to attack the next day, so as not to allow the Syrians time to reorganize, but Ben Gal asked for a day to allow his men to rest and refill the ranks.
 Kahalani was later awarded the Medal of Valor for his performance in the battle.